-- " An upgrade of BKM's ratings is unlikely as reflected in the negative outlook and would require an upgrade of its BCA combined with an unchanged maximum notching uplift from our Advanced LGF analysis. - " The BCA could be upgraded as a result of (1) a significant and sustainable increase in the amount of BKM's core capital, in combination with (2) a significant improvement in the bank's profitability without compromising the quality of earnings or the bank's sound asset profile and (3) a material reduction in the risk stemming from low interest rates on its core business. - " An increase in the volume of junior deposits or subordinated instruments would not lead to additional uplift for BKM's deposit ratings because these already benefit from the highest possible LGF result, with three notches of LGF-related rating uplift from the Adjusted BCA.
+- " An upgrade of BKM's ratings would require an upgrade of its BCA combined with an unchanged notching uplift from our Advanced LGF analysis. - " The BCA could be upgraded as a result of a significant and sustainable increase in the amount of BKM's core capital; a significant improvement in the bank's profitability without compromising the quality of earnings or the bank's sound asset profile; and a material reduction in the risk stemming from low interest rates on its core business. - " An increase in the volume of junior deposits or subordinated instruments would not lead to additional uplift for BKM's deposit ratings because these already benefit from the highest possible LGF result, with three notches of LGF-related rating uplift from the Adjusted BCA.